gnacu/wordwrap/README.md

 But this is because it is an exercise for me to figure out how it works and then factoring it down to a simple structure, in preparation for porting to 6502 Assembly.

-For example, there are two places where more than one IF statement occurs in a row next that result in the same thing if true, a break.
+For example, there are two places where more than one IF statement occurs in a row that result in the same thing if true, a break.
 Normally I would reduce these to a single IF statement with the conditions OR'd together.
 Splitting them into multiple IF's is closer in structure to how it will be in 6502.